USpiri/things-shop/README.md

 ![438_1x_shots_so](https://github.com/user-attachments/assets/5f491e14-5c6a-41bb-a084-b825b915ed6b)

 > [!IMPORTANT]
-> This is an e-commerce carried out in the course *Next.js: The React framework for production* by @klerith.
+> This is an e-commerce carried out in the course *Next.js: The React framework for production* by [Fernando Herrera](https://github.com/klerith).

 ## 🛠️ Tech Stack